![]() |

 Origins as a Sun Cross

-An early sunwheel cross can be found at St. Dogmael's Abbey, Deyfed, west Wales (Pennick, The Celtic Cross, p.
-25.).
+An early sunwheel cross, the Sagranus stone, can be found at St. Dogmael's Abbey, Deyfed, west Wales.

 Christ Pantocrator, dome mosaic (1090-1100 AD) from the Church of Daphne in Athens, shows Christ with sun-cross halo.

-Ruthwell Cross (650 to 850 AD).
-The Cross is seventeen feet four inches tall and must sit in a well four feet deep to serve as the high cross for the church."With the comparable cross at Bewcastle it is undoubtedly the most important sculptural survival from Anglo-Saxon Britain and arguably from early medieval Europe" (Cassidy 3).
+The Ruthwell Cross is early -- 650 to 850 AD.
+The Cross is seventeen feet four inches tall and must sit in a well four feet deep to serve as the high cross for the church.
+Cassidy remarks, "With the comparable cross at Bewcastle it is undoubtedly the most important sculptural survival from Anglo-Saxon Britain and arguably from early medieval Europe" (Cassidy 3).

 Cornwall Crosses

 Wayside crosses are found at stopping places of missionaries, where they preached and prayed.
 Some of these were later marked as sacred places with crosses.
-Many ancient cross are found in Cornwall.
+Many ancient stone crosses are found in Cornwall, such as:

 - Halwyn wayside cross, Cornwall